İlker Sayan

-İlker Sayan (born 4 May 1993) is a Turkish professional footballer who plays as a right winger for TFF Second League club Diyarbekirspor.
+İlker Sayan (born 4 May 1993) is a Turkish professional footballer who plays as a right winger for TFF Third League club Erbaaspor on loan from Eskişehirspor.

-Professional career
+Professional vocation

-Sayan spent most of his early footballing career with Dardanelspor in the lower tiers of Turkish football, before brief spells with Kırıkhanspor and Nazilli Belediyespor.
+Sayan spent most of his early footballing career with Dardanelspor in the lower tiers of Turkish football, in front abbreviated spells with Kırıkhanspor and Nazilli Belediyespor.
 Sayan joined Sivasspor in the Süper Lig in 2018.
 He made his professional debut with them in a 1-0 Süper Lig win over Alanyaspor on 11 August 2018.